olmallet81/URT/README.md

 ![graphs4](https://cloud.githubusercontent.com/assets/20603093/21899911/e52af612-d8e9-11e6-9760-88e16cac48a6.png)

 ### Observations
 We can see that for small sample sizes R6 classes wrapper performance is pretty poor due to the extensive use of interpreted code, however Rcpp functions wrapper performance is comparable with the original C++ code.
-For large sample size this difference in term of performance tends to disappear and become very similar.
+For large sample size this difference in term of performance tends to disappear.